 This 2,100-square kilometer park is located in the western central region of the country near the Zambian border, about 160 kilometers from Lilongwe.
 Kasungu National Park attracts birdwatchers and nature lovers alike with its array of flora and fauna.
 Contrary to popular belief, there are thriving populations of elephants here.
 In the past, poaching was a problem, but many animals like the leopard, zebra and jackal have made a comeback here.
 Hippos are a dime a dozen at the park’s Lifupa Lake, and the dense bush is home to a variety of small mammals like the civet cat and genet.
 The best game viewing is at the end of the dry season from August to November, when the animals cluster around the watering holes.
 For overnight stays, there is the affordable and eco-friendly Lifupa Conservation Lodge.

 The lake is home to more than 1,000 species of cichlid fish, of which there are several variations that exist in an array of colors and sizes.
 In fact, Lake Malawi has the largest number of fish species of any lake on earth!
-It also supports a large number of aquatic birds such as eagles, ducks, herons, cormorants and kingfishers.

 Check out our article The Best Hotels Around Lake Malawi